 What are some activities that can actively help us model Shalom Bayit to our children?

 First, spend time alone with your spouse.
 Go out to dinner for a few hours and reconnect as a couple.
 Don’t talk about your problems or your stress.
 Discuss the topics you loved to talk about while dating — ideas, feelings, interesting books that you read, funny conversations from work, and your hopes and dreams for the future.
 When we share more of ourselves with one another, we can fall in love again and again.
 Also, don’t be afraid to let your children see you and your spouse argue in front of them.
 This will teach them that couples disagree, and show them healthy ways for navigating conflicts.
-Finally, put your partner first — and make sure your children see you doing that.
+Finally, a key step for creating a peaceful home environment is to put your partner first — and make sure your children see you doing that.
 For example, greet your spouse at the door each day.
 By consistently treating your partner well, you can make a very deep impression on your children.

 What are strategies for dealing with obstacles to peace in our homes?